Senior Program Officer - Cooperative Research Program

 ESSENTIAL JOB DUTIES:

-Advanced knowledge of the scientific, technical, or policy issues in a related discipline.
-Strong program/project management and facilitation skills.
-Ability to understand and share technical/scientific issues with diverse audiences.
-Ability to solve problems using originality and ingenuity.
-Ability to serve as a resource to others in the resolution of complex problems and issues.
-Ability to operate using substantial latitude for independent judgment and action.
-Ability to independently develop and manage multiple and complex projects.
-Ability to work successfully in a team environment and to form and maintain effective teams.
-Ability to train and develop staff.
-Experience working in complex environments with a high degree of organizational effectiveness.
-Ability to develop relationships with co-workers, employees in other National Academies’ departments, and external constituents through effective communication.
-Excellent communication skills with a proven ability to effectively interact with all levels of staff and constituents.
+Knowledge of issues in applicable discipline.
+Ability to solve varied and complex problems using originality and ingenuity.
+Ability to operate using appreciable latitude for independent judgment and action.
+Ability to work successfully in a team environment.
+Ability to develop relationships with co-workers and employees in other National Academies’ departments through effective communication.
+Excellent communication and interpersonal skills with a proven ability to effectively interact with all levels of employees.

 If you already have an account created with the Academies, to apply to this position, click “Add to my Jobs” with your login information.
 If this is your first time applying with the Academies, please click “Apply for this position” below.